vahidk/EffectiveTensorflow/README.md

 dataset = dataset.map(parse, num_threads=8)
 dataset = dataset.batch(batch_size)
 ```
-After reading the data with use Dataset.cache method to cache it into memory for improved efficiency.
-During training mode, we repeat the dataset indefinitely, allowing us to process the whole dataset many times.
-We also shuffle the dataset to get batches with different sample distribution.
-Next, we use the Dataset.map function to perform preprocessing on raw records and convert the data to usable format by the model.
+After reading the data, we use Dataset.cache method to cache it into memory for improved efficiency.
+During the training mode, we repeat the dataset indefinitely.
+This allows us to process the whole dataset many times.
+We also shuffle the dataset to get batches with different sample distributions.
+Next, we use the Dataset.map function to perform preprocessing on raw records and convert the data to a usable format for the model.
 We then create batches of samples by calling Dataset.batch.

 ## Take advantage of the overloaded operators
 <a name="overloaded_ops"></a>